 This blog is also in video format, if you prefer to watch that way!

 Okay let’s get things straight from the beginning – nowhere in here will I tell you what to charge for anything!
-There are so many different factors that go into pricing, and I don’t know all of those factors for you – if you’re looking for actual numbers, there’s my friend Becca’s pricing course for Calligraphers/Letterers and to my friend Victoria’s pricing course for Stationery Designers.
+There are so many different factors that go into pricing, and I don’t know all of those factors for you – if you’re looking for actual numbers, there’s my friend Becca’s pricing course for Calligraphers/Letterers and my pricing course for Stationery Designers!